 We’ve been celebrating Shabbat as a family each Friday for seven years now.
 We love it, and couldn’t imagine our week without it. our two children, age 2 and 3 join in with the songs, the actions and some of the Bible verses we say.
 We’ve shared it with lots of different people, and we’ve adapted it as we’ve gone along to keep it accessible and relevant to everyone present.
-I’ve even made a version of our service sheet which you can read, print from this version or buy for only £2 a copy or 5 for £5 (code 5for5), including the prayers and readings we use.
+I’ve even made a version of our service sheet which you can use, including the prayers and readings we use.
 Feel free to adapt it and use it in a way which works for your family.

 Whenever I mention that we do Shabbat on a Friday, everyone always asks “Why do you celebrate Shabbat?
 Are your family Jewish?”
 The answer to that is long enough for a whole post in itself, but the short answer is: